releng-tool/releng-tool/Documentation/contributor-guide.rst

 are always welcome -- not only for adding/updating documentation for releng-tool features but also translations.

-For users interested in translations for this project, please consult the following repositories:
+For users interested in translations for this project, please see the following repositories:

    | releng-tool - Translations